onopko/delayDo/README.md

 	});
 	```

-## Initialize and add functions to its queue
+## Initialize a timer and add functions to its queue

 ```javascript
 $.delayDo(